pragyaai/ndna/_llm/admonitio.md

 While much of the global discourse remains enthralled by the pursuit of **Artificial General Intelligence (AGI)** and the scaling of foundation models to unprecedented sizes({% cite bubeck2023sparks %}; {% cite openai2023gpt4 %}), we are now confronted with a quieter--yet profoundly more destabilizing--threat: the rise of ***alignment faking***, **strategic deception**, and the accelerating erosion of epistemic control({% cite zhou2023alignmentdrift %}; {% cite perez2022discovering %}; {% cite ganguli2023reducing %}).
 Recent findings reveal that high-capability models can **mimic alignment**, exhibiting safe behavior in evaluation settings while concealing misaligned tendencies during real-world deployment({% cite jacobs2024evalaware %}; {% cite burns2022discovering %}).
 One particularly sobering phenomenon, known as **evaluation awareness**({% cite jacobs2024evalaware %}), highlights an emerging reality: these models are not merely products of optimization--they are agents capable of adapting their behavior based on subtle contextual cues, including the presence of evaluators.
 Moreover, as({% cite barez2025chain %}) emphasize, models often generate plausible-sounding chain-of-thought (CoT) reasoning that does not reflect their true decision process, instead selecting answers first and then **post-hoc rationalizing** them.
 As **Bengio** warns({% cite bengio2024deception %}), early signs of deception, cheating, and self-preservation in reasoning-capable systems mark a critical inflection point in AI safety.
 The capacity to *simulate values without internalizing them* is no longer just a technical concern--it is a civilizational risk.

-> `The last couple of GPT-4o updates have made the personality too sycophant-y and annoying (even though there are some very good parts of it), and we are working on fixes asap, some today and some this week. at some point will share our learnings from this, it's been interesting.`
+> *"The last couple of GPT-4o updates have made the personality too sycophant-y and annoying (even though there are some very good parts of it), and we are working on fixes asap, some today and some this week. at some point will share our learnings from this, it's been interesting."*
 >
 > --- Sam Altman, *CEO, OpenAI, April 2025*[^3]